damianhakert/damianhakert.github.io/source/_posts/2014-09-29-letter-from-shareholders.markdown

 Sytse had just started GitLab.com and paid Dmitriy to work on it.
 In 2013 we co-founded GitLab B.V. as a commercial entity.
 We have adopted the 'open-core' business model where there are an open source and proprietary version.
-We mainly generate income by selling subscriptions to the propritary GitLab Enterprise Edition.
+We mainly generate income by selling subscriptions to the proprietary GitLab Enterprise Edition.
+We currently employ 7 people and over 100.000 organizations are using GitLab.

 We stongly believe in the benefit of open source as a better way to create software.
 We're both Rails developers and have been amazed at the open tools we could use.